EmblemDevCo/javascript-interview-questions/README.md

 A list of JavaScript interview questions and small coding challenges to help frontend engineers prepare for technical interviews

-## Given an array of strings, create a function to return an array of unique strings.
+## Given an array of strings, create a function that returns an array of unique strings.

 Example: